-On June 30, 2016, the Company entered into a loan agreement with Novallia SA in the amount of € 500,000 for a duration of eight years.
-The agreement is subject to a change of control provision pursuant to which Novallia SA may terminate the credit agreement and claim repayment of all out-standing amounts in case of in the event of a change in the shareholder structure.
+On June 30, 2016, the Company entered into a loan agreement with Novallia SA in the amount of $\in$ 500,000 for a duration of eight years.
+The agreement is subject to a change of control provision pursuant to which Novallia SA may terminate the credit agreement and claim repayment of all outstanding amounts in the event of a change in the shareholder structure.